 Cool Things to do in Edinburgh

-Next we’ll take a look at cool places in Edinburgh that you can do an activity at.
+Next, we’ll take a look at cool places in Edinburgh where you can do an activity.

 Some are daytime activities, others are evening based.